Is there a cure for acne?

 Toothpaste

 It’s long been suggested that the way to make a pimple vanish was to cover it in toothpaste before bed.
-Overnight, the toothpaste was said to ‘dry out’ the pimple so that by morning, it would be gone—or at least, much smaller.
+Overnight, the toothpaste was said to ‘dry out’ the pimple so that by morning, it would be gone — or at least, much smaller.

-While excess sebum getting trapped in the hair follicle can cause a pimple, oil plays an important role in the function of our skin and we don’t want to get rid of it completely.
+Also, even on oilier skin, pimples don't need to ‘dry out’ so they can disappear.
+While excess oil getting trapped in the hair follicle can cause a pimple, oil plays an important role in the function of our skin and we don’t want to get rid of it completely.

 Lemon juice

-It’s true that lemon juice does have antibacterial properties, but that makes it a nice addition to a disinfectant spray, not something you should put on your face.
-Lemon juice, and any juice from citrus plants, can cause phytophotodermatitis when put on skin that’s exposed to sunlight.
+Lemon juice does indeed have antibacterial properties, but that makes it a nice addition to a disinfectant spray, not something you should put on your face.

+Lemon juice, and any juice from citrus plants, can cause phytophotodermatitis when put on skin that’s exposed to sunlight, which can lead to redness, blistering, irritation, and hyperpigmentation [3].
 This reaction has become so common that it’s been dubbed ‘margarita burns’, presumably after people who cut up lemons to make margaritas during an outdoor party.

 Salt scrubs